lee-dohm/lee-dohm.github.io/_posts/2013-09-01-installing-postgresql-for-rails-development-on-osx.md

 Which is when I started getting database errors!
 Progress! :sunglasses:

-The database errors told me first that the user Rails was trying to use to connect with didn't exist.
+The database errors told me first that the user Rails was trying to connect with didn't exist.
 So I created it by entering:

 ```bash
 $ createuser username